Finite quotients of 3-manifold groups: Properties of the fundamental group of closed -manifolds

-For the symmetric self-dual representations $W_i$, cup product and integration define a symplectic form on $H^1 ( \Sigma_g, W_i)$, which is preserved by $\sigma$, ensuring that the determinant of $\sigma$ is $1$.
+For the symmetrically self-dual representations $W_i$, cup product and integration define a symplectic form on $H^1 ( \Sigma_g, W_i)$, which is preserved by $\sigma$, ensuring that the determinant of $\sigma$ is $1$.
 For the symplectic representations, it follows from \cref{characteristic-zero-sign}.
+Since $K$ is a splitting field of characteristic $0$, every self-dual irreducible representation of $Q$ is either symmetrically self-dual or symplectic.
 Hence all the factors cancel, so the product \eqref{reduction-p-product} is $1$, and thus the determinant of $\sigma$ acting on $H^1(\Sigma_g, V)$ is $1$, as desired. \end{proof}

 \begin{lemma} Let $M$ be a closed, oriented $3$-manifold.
 Let $V$ be a symplectic representation of $\pi_1(M)$ over a finite field $\kappa$ of odd characteristic.
-Then $\dim_{\kappa} H^1(M, V)$ is even. \end{lemma}
+Then $\dim_{\kappa} H^0(M, V)+\dim_{\kappa} H^1(M, V)$ is even. \end{lemma}

 \begin{proof} Because $\kappa$ is finite, $V$ necessarily factors through a finite group $Q$.
 Choose a Heegaard splitting of $M$ whose genus is sufficiently large that \cref{mapping-class-exists} can be applied.
 The result then follows from \cref{parity-is-sign} and \cref{odd-characteristic-sign}. \end{proof}